jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 But that hasn't been my experience.
 My experience has been that borrowchecker problems are _mostly_ just bullshit - invented problems without real grounding.
 For every time I experience a bug in Python that would have been prevented in Rust by its borrowchecker, I experience maybe twenty borrowchecker issues.

+Another common claim is that this kind of borrowchecker frustration is merely a beginner's struggle.
+Once you internalize the ownership model of Rust, you will automatically structure your code to conform to the borrowchecker, making all the problems go away.
+Unfortunately, after using Rust intermittently for a few years, this hasn't been my experience yet, and [it seems I'm not alone](https://loglog.games/blog/leaving-rust-gamedev/#once-you-get-good-at-rust-all-of-these-problems-will-go-away).

 ### Why don't you just...
-At this point, people experienced in Rust have held their breath since the last example: "You can just derive `Clone + Copy` for `Id`!".
-"You can just clone the value, and the clone will be optimised away!".
-"You can just..."
+My examples code above may not be persuasive to experienced Rustaceans.
+They might argue that the snippets don't show there is any real ergonomic problem, because the solutions to make the snippets compile are completely trivial.
+In the last example, I could _just_ derive `Clone + Copy` for `Id`.

 I know.
-The commonality of these hoops is that you _can_ jump through them.
-You can, indeed, do work to fix whatever borrowchecker problems you have.
+The commonality of these stumbling blocks is that you _can_ jump over them.
+You can, indeed, do extra work to fix whatever borrowchecker problems you have.

-But there was never a  problem to begin with.
+The issue is that there was never a  problem to begin with to warrant this extra work.
 Rust gates your _perfectly functional code_ behind a lifetime puzzle, and forces you to refactor until you've solved it.
-Rust insists your program's structure is a house of cards - change one tiny thing, and the entire thing has to scrapped, restructured, and rewritten.
+Rust insists your program's structure is a house of cards - touch one tiny thing, and large parts of it has to scrapped and rebuilt.
-The more Rust experience I gain, the more often I suspect that is mostly just wrong.
-For most borrowchecker issues, the problem is not program's structure, but the largely arbitrary restrictions of Rust.
+The more Rust experience I gain, the more I suspect that is usually plain wrong.
+For _most_ borrowchecker issues I face, the problem is not my program's structure, but the largely arbitrary restrictions of Rust.

-Yes, in the snippets above, the solution to the borrowchecker problems are trivial, but in larger-scale, real life code, they can be a real challenge.
+And sure, in the snippets above, the solution to the borrowchecker problems are trivial, but in larger-scale, real life code, they can be a real challenge.
-Perversely, _because_ the lifetimes challenging, they can be _fun_.
+Perversely, _because_ Rust's lifetime riddles are challenging, they are sort of _fun_.
 I believe that partly explains why so many people don't seem to mind them.
 Instead of thinking about how to write my code to solve the scientific problems I'm being paid to solve, I have to think about how to write it to please the borrowchecker.
-The latter is usually more tractable, have clearer requirements and is more 'puzzle-like'.
+The latter is usually more tractable, limited in scope, have clearer requirements and is more 'puzzle-like'.
-In that sense, Rust enables _escapism_: You get to focus on the wrong, but more fun problem.
+In that sense, Rust enables _escapism_: When writing Rust, you get to solve lots of 'problems' - not _real_ problems, mind you, but _fun_ problems.

 The usual way of obeying the borrowchecker is to refactor your code.
 Which is already unwelcome extra work, but sometimes even that is not enough.
 Let's look at some other ways people usually recommend me solving borrowchecker problems:

-#### Use fewer references and clone data.
+#### Use fewer references and copy data.
 Or: "Just clone".
 This is generally good advice.
 Usually, extra allocations are fine, and the resulting performance degradation is not an issue.
 But it is a little strange that it allocations are encouraged in an otherwise performance-forcused language, not because the program logic demands it, but because the borrowchecker does.